jrdavismaine/jsdomrepl/README.md

 # REPL

-When starting the REPL, the JSDOM constructor is always added, window and document handles when `-f` is used.
+When starting the REPL, the JSDOM constructor and dom object are always added.
+The window and document handles as well when `-f` is used.

 # Load repl, manually add html to JSDOM constructor.